muquifuler/Windows98/README.md

 # muquifuler.github.io
-A website with personal information.
+A personal static web with the appearance of windows 98 (outdated in terms of projects)